passion-dev37/MERN_Admin_App/README.md

-# This is meant to be a terminal app for all the fullstack apps I am going to make.
-(All websites share the same database and the admin app should statiscally analyze the changes on my other websites).
+# This is meant to be a admin app containing a dashboard, my CV for downloading and a page showing my documented REST APIs using Swagger UI.
+User should be able to login as admin, guest or employer.
+Currently I plan to monitor login activities, the number of cv downloads and more.

+# Have Fun :)

 ## milestone 1:
-### complete a simple admin app with user statistics and github statistics.
+### 1. complete a simple admin app with four pages Dashboard page, Developer Page and UserAdmin page.
+Dashboard page should display statistics on user behaviours with charts, Developer page should show swagger ui, UserAdmin should allow adding and deletion of users.
+### 2. Define three kinds of users and do role-based access control: admin, guest and employee.

 ## milestone 2:
-### Make the admin app interact with my portfolio website (user sends messages through the contact form on my-portfolio and I receive them on the admin app. )
+### Make a CV page and monitor views, downloads of the CV.

 ## milestone 3:
-### Host this website with AWS and play with DYNAMO DB.
+### use AWS.

 # client environment: